MicrosoftDocs/Hololens/hololens/hololens2-industrial-edition-faq.md

 ### Can I use the same cleaning materials for HoloLens 2 Industrial Edition as the other editions?

 The HoloLens 2 Industrial Edition can be cleaned by a solution of &quot;70%&quot; isopropyl alcohol and water to clean the hard surfaces of the device, including the visor, brow pad, and head strap.
-For more details see the [HoloLens 2 cleaning FAQ](https://docs.microsoft.com/hololens/hololens2-maintenance).
+For more information, see the [HoloLens 2 cleaning FAQ](https://docs.microsoft.com/hololens/hololens2-maintenance).

 ### How do I clean HoloLens 2 Industrial Edition?

 Much of the advice for cleaning the standard HoloLens 2 applies to the HoloLens 2 Industrial Edition.
-Please review the [HoloLens 2 cleaning FAQ](https://docs.microsoft.com/hololens/hololens2-maintenance).
+Review the [HoloLens 2 cleaning FAQ](https://docs.microsoft.com/hololens/hololens2-maintenance).

 ### How should I hold HoloLens 2 Industrial Edition when cleaning it?

 Firmly from the brow pad.
-By holding the HoloLens 2 from the brow pad you put the least amount of pressure on the arms of the device and ensure it&#39;s longevity.
+By holding the HoloLens 2 from the brow pad you put the least amount of pressure on the arms of the device and ensure its longevity.

 ## General questions

 ### What operating system does the HoloLens 2 Industrial Edition have?

 The Industrial Edition has the same OS as all other HoloLens 2 editions.
-For more information on HoloLens OS updates please [read our release notes](https://docs.microsoft.comhololens/hololens-release-notes).
+For more information on HoloLens OS updates [read our release notes](https://docs.microsoft.comhololens/hololens-release-notes).

 ### What apps can run-on the HoloLens 2 Industrial Edition?

-HoloLens 2 Industrial Edition supports the both 1st and 3rd party apps, with a selection of in-box enterprise ready apps.
+HoloLens 2 Industrial Edition supports both 1st and 3rd party apps, with a selection of in-box enterprise ready apps.
 Line of business apps can be deployed to devices utilizing the several  [app deployment methods](https://docs.microsoft.com/hololens/app-deploy-overview).

 ### Can I upgrade from HoloLens 2 to HoloLens 2 Industrial Edition?